How I Live it HellaWella: Top 5 tips I used to lose weight

 I’ve been on my weight-loss journey for some time now, and I’ve had to face the facts: I really am what I eat.

-What I mean is, when I watch what I put in my mouth more carefully, I have a significantly easier time losing weight on a consistent basis.
+What I mean is, when I watch what I put in my mouth more carefully, I have a significantly easier time losing weight without exercise on a consistent basis.
 When I indulge too much, or fall off the wagon for a few days, I gain weight back.
 I’m never perfect, and I believe wholeheartedly in allowing a treat once or twice a week, but I strive to follow a few simple guidelines to help me eat healthfully each week.

 Here are my top five tips I’ve used to successfully shed pounds and maintain my healthy weight: